isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-09-08-post-BiblioAsia Oct–Dec 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-2/oct-to-dec-2022/director-note">Director's Note</a>

-<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-2/jul-sep-2022/wedding-bugis-uprising-singapore-riau">A Royal Wedding Gone Wrong: The 1820 Uprising in
-Riau That Brought the Bugis to Singapore</a><br>Celebrations during a royal wedding led to a terrible misunderstanding that changed the course of history in Riau and Singapore. *Benjamin J.Q.
-Khoo*.[(PDF)](/files/pdf/Vol%2018/Issue%202/v18-issue2_Bugis-Uprising.pdf)
+<a style="text-decoration: none; font-weight: bold;" >Theemithi’s Full Cycle: A look at the Rituals Behind the Festival of Firewalking</a><br>Theemithi is a cycle of rituals that involves the re-enactment of events from the Mahabharatam over several months. *Nalina Gopal* [(PDF)]

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-2/jul-sep-2022/underground-space-singapore">Subterranean Singapore: A Deep Dive into Manmade Tunnels and Caverns Underground in the City-State
 </a><br>Singapore has been burrowing underground since the 19th century. *Lim Tin Seng*.[(PDF)](/files/pdf/Vol%2018/Issue%202/v18-issue2_Underground.pdf)